This post has been updated in 2023 to include relevant information.

 Residential utility rebates

-Not all charging stations are created equal, and not all charging stations are eligible for the same amount of incentives.
-For example, California’s Anaheim Public Utilities offers up to $1,000 for a networked charger, which very well could cover all the costs.
-But the rebate drops to $400 for non-networked EV charging equipment.
+Not all charging stations are created equal, and not all commercial charging stations are eligible for the same amount of incentives.
+For example, California’s Anaheim Public Utilities offers up to $3,000 for a networked charger, which very well could cover all the costs.
+But the rebate drops to $1,500 for non-networked EV charging equipment.
 When shopping for an EV charging station, be sure to find out if it’s eligible for the tax incentive programs in your region.
 Enel X Way’s JuiceBox home EV charging stations are fully networked, Level 2 smart EV charging stations that qualify for nearly every residential incentive program.

 Commercial utility rebates

 Utilities understand the importance of transitioning to electric vehicles to help lower carbon emissions.
-Dozens of utilities throughout the US and Canada offer rebates.
-In many cases, these utility incentive programs require EV charging stations to be smart, networked EV charging stations such as Enel X Way’s JuiceBox Pro, which can help lower demand on the grid, reduce the need for grid infrastructure upgrades, and integrate renewables.
+Dozens of utilities throughout the U.S. and Canada offer rebates.
+In many cases, these utility incentive programs require EV charging stations to be smart, networked EV charging stations such as Enel X Way’s JuiceBox ® Pro, which can help lower demand on the grid, reduce the need for grid infrastructure upgrades, and integrate renewables.

-The dollar values for commercial rebates are usually between a few thousand dollars per Level 2 charging, and up to around $30,000 for DC fast charging stations.
+The dollar values for commercial rebates are usually between a few thousand dollars per Level 2 charging, and up to around $100,000 for DC fast charging stations.
 The exact amount available from any source can be based on whether it’s serving employees and customers in a business, or if it’s designed for a multi-family condo or apartment complex, or if it’s open to the public.
 Projects designed for low-income or multifamily communities often qualify for additional funds.
-A make-ready project that installs the foundation and infrastructure for charging stations (but not the equipment) can also get funding.
+A make-ready project that installs the foundation and infrastructure for example, Hyundai charging stations (but not the equipment), can also get funding.
 Additional rebates to support purchasing the station itself can come later.